garyzhubc/STAT406-2017/Lecture18/README.md

 ![](README_files/figure-markdown_github-ascii_identifiers/boos2-1.png)

 Just to make sure boosting is doing a good job, we compare it with another ensemble classifier: a Random Forest.
-We use the same number of elements in both ensembles (500), even though boosting used 500 *stumps* (1-split trees) and the *random forest trees* are (purposedly) very large (deep).
-We first train the random forest and look at the error evolution as displayed by the `plot` method for objects of class `randomForest`:
+We use the same number of elements in both ensembles (500), even though their complexity is very different -- while boosting used *stumps* (1-split trees), the *random forest trees* are (purposedly) very large (deep).

+We first train the random forest and look at the error rates as displayed by the `plot` method for objects of class `randomForest`:

 ``` r
 library(randomForest)